Jackie Ronne: Biography

-As the expedition's recorder & historian, Ronne wrote the news releases for the North American Newspaper Alliance.
+As the expedition's recorder and historian, Ronne wrote the news releases for the North American Newspaper Alliance.
 She also kept a daily history of the expedition's accomplishments, which formed the basis for her husband's book, Antarctic Conquest, published by Putnam in 1949, as well as making routine tidal and seismographic observations.

 Edith Ronne returned fifteen times to Antarctica, including a Navy-sponsored flight to the South Pole in 1971 to commemorate the 60th anniversary of Roald Amundsen first reaching the South Pole, and a 1995 trip back to her former base at Stonington Island as guest lecturer on the expedition cruise ship Explorer.
 She was a fellow of The Explorers Club and served as president of the Society of Woman Geographers from 1978 to 1981.

 She died on June 14, 2009, aged 89, from Alzheimer's disease.

 Legacy

 Edith Ronne Land was named after her by her husband (Commander Finn Ronne), who mapped the last unknown coastline on earth.
 When the territory was determined to be mostly ice shelf, the name was changed to Edith Ronne Ice Shelf.
 At her request, the U.S. Board on Geographic Names removed her first name, so that the Ronne Ice Shelf would correspond to the continent's other large ice shelf, the Ross Ice Shelf and to commemorate all three Ronne explorers including her father-in-law, Martin Rønne, a member of Amundsen's South Pole expedition.

 Ronne was the recipient of a special Achievement Award from Columbian College of George Washington University and dedicated a Polar Section to the National Naval Museum.